 Cultural Connotation of China Tourism Day

 Each China National Tourism Day will have a special theme.
-The theme of 2011 is "Read ten thousand book and travel a thousand miles", which is similar to the west saying "The world is a book and those who do not travel read only one page."
-It encourages people to read more, travel more and make the best of their life every day.
+The theme of 2011 is "Read ten thousand books and travel a thousand miles", which is similar to the west saying "The world is a book and those who do not travel read only one page."
+It encourages people to read more, travels more and makes the best of their life every day.